 Mr. Miyagi’s karate training has also allowed him to achieve practically superhuman feats.
 Such as splitting a giant wooden beam in half and catching an incoming arrow from an archery master with his bare hand.
 Due to his age and small size, Mr. Miyagi’s opponents constantly underestimate him, and he uses this to his advantage.

 15/ 20.
 Master Wu (Ninjago, TV series)

 Master Wu is the wise, elderly mentor of the ninja and the Master of Creation.
 He grew up learning the art of the ninja alongside his older brother, Garmadon, who was infected with evil.
 They fought together as a team against evil for many years.
 Until Garmadon’s corruption was completed and he was subsequently banished to the Underworld.
 Like his brother, Lord Garmadon, Wu has the ability to perform Spinjitzu, with his version channeling the power of Creation.

-Using the Forbidden Spinjitzu, he becomes much more angry and more dangerous.
+Using the Forbidden Spinjitzu, he becomes much angrier and more dangerous.
 While his strength increases, he uses energy waves much more.
 Having many years of training from his father, the First Spinjitzu Master, and combat experience alongside his brother, he is an expert warrior.
 He is skilled in hand-to-hand combat, and the use of many weapons.

 Despite his advanced age, he is proficient enough at combat.
 He can fight and take on skilled warriors like Morro, the Time Twins, and several Dragon Hunters.
-While they were out-of-shape, he could defeat all six of his current students at once with ease through pure skill alone.
+While they were out of shape, he could defeat all six of his current students at once with ease through pure skill alone.

 14/20.
 Jen Yu (Crouching Tiger, Hidden Dragon, movie)